 ”, said Aidan to Eurohopes.
 “I feel like I have to work on my mentality and learn how to go earlier in the game.
 I also need to learn how to dominate without necessarily scoring

-About the one-and-done rule and its potential abolition from the NBA: “I would definitely look into the possibility to jump straight from the NBA, if I think I’m ready for it.
+About the one-and-done rule and its potential abolition from the NBA: “I would definitely look into the possibility to jump straight to the NBA, if I think I’m ready for it.
 Otherwise I will enrol in college

 ”.
 Education is something he has always been taught to care for, which he has done quite well: his GPA is currently little more than 3.9, and he has had offers from Harvard, Yale and other Ivy League schools.